Tim Sharp: Early life and education

 Sharp was born in Brisbane, Queensland, Australia in 1988.
 Following concerns about his lack of language development – he only used one or two words occasionally and exhibited some unusual behaviours and was constantly upset – he was diagnosed as autistic at the age of three.
 The specialist's opinion was that the difficulties were so extensive that Tim would never learn anything and that the best thing that could be done would be to put him away and forget about him.

 His mother introduced drawing as a means of communicating with her son.
 After some time of watching his mother draw stick figures to explain a situation Sharp picked up a pencil at age four and began drawing.
 His mother remembers that his very first drawing displayed his quirky individual style.

 Quickly, Sharp began to develop speech and went to using 10 words within a month, increasing to 100 words three months later, from which point his speech continued to develop.

-Following a lifelong passion and interest in superheroes, at age 11 Sharp created his own superhero from his imagination called Laser Beak Man.
+Following a lifelong passion and interest in superheroes, at age 11, Sharp created his own superhero called Laser Beak Man.

 At age 16, in 2004, Sharp was the only Australian selected by jury for the world's largest arts festival for people with disabilities, VSA (Very Special Arts) that was founded by Jean Kennedy Smith, sister of President John F. Kennedy.
 Sharp travelled to Washington, D.C. for the festival and carried the Australian flag into the opening ceremony at the John F Kennedy performing arts centre.
 The ABC’s Australian Story, made a documentary about Sharp's trip to Washington DC which screened in September 2005.